kirilkirkov/CKEditor-Plugins/README.md

    * Where editor1 is name of textarea in your html !... **editor1 is default name. if you can dont change it !**

 ## Plugin installation for Redmine (tested on **Ubuntu**)
+You can download plugins from [Add-ons Repository](http://ckeditor.com/addons/plugins/all).
+To activate the plugin you have to copy the plugin directory into assets/ckeditor-contrib/plugins and restart Redmine, then configure toolbar settings.